👥 Board Members & Officers

 Claire and I met in Asia on a poorly run animal conservation site and it was our conversations in the main that grew my awareness that the ethics of conservation volunteering and travel need a lot more thoughts.

 Over the years I’ve often been approached to share my experiences and about how I choose ethical organizations.
 Then when Claire asked me if I would be interested in collaborating on Earthwise Aware and working on a platform for furthering knowledge about conservation volunteering & traveling ethics (including my own), I simply jumped at the opportunity.”

-Also, a nature enthusiast, Dan looks forward to continuing to learn, travel, volunteer for citizen science projects, and eventually apply his ethics, experience, scientific background, technical skills toward nature & wildlife conservation, and towards sustainability in general.
+Also a nature enthusiast, Dan looks forward to continuing to learn, travel, volunteer for participatory science projects, and eventually apply his ethics, experience, scientific background, and technical skills toward nature & wildlife conservation and sustainability in general.

 “I have always been a Nature and Wildlife enthusiast, and traveled to few parts of the world to observe, enjoy and disconnect.
 Until I met Claire, I didn’t really have a greater purpose, neither did I take the time to think these experiences through and take it to another Awareness level.

 Early 2017, Claire and I volunteered for a wildlife conservation veterinary project in Sumatra (Indonesia).
 During our trip, we had numerous eye-opening discussions about human activities and behavior that negatively impact us, Life, the Environment, and long-term sustainability.
 As consumers and travelers, we don’t always think about the consequences of our actions (or lack of) on the Environment.
 It became obvious to me that Ethics are needed, and that these Ethics need to be spread and taught efficiently.